Contra Unit: Expansion, departures and returns (2020-present)

 Gotch and Oliver had a match on the January 20 episode of Fusion, which Gotch won via referee stoppage.
 On the February 3 episode of Fusion, Hammerstone defended the National Openweight Championship against Krügger in a Baklei Brawl, which Hammerstone won to retain but it was revealed to be a fake Krügger as the real Krügger attacked Hammerstone after the match.
 Fatu retained the World Heavyweight Championship against Oliver on the March 3 episode of Fusion and Contra attacked Injustice after the match but Calvin Tankman made the save and challenged Fatu to a match for the title.
 In the meanwhile, Daivari and Gotch competed against Los Parks and Injustice in a three-way match for the World Tag Team Championship on the March 17 episode of Fusion, where Los Parks retained the titles.
 At Never Say Never, Gotch lost to Oliver and Daivari lost to Reed while Fatu retained the World Heavyweight Championship against Tankman due to outside interference by Daivari.
 On October 2 at Fightland Fatu lost the world title to Alexander Hammerstone, ending his record setting reign at 819 days.
 The stable would seemingly dissolve at War Chamber after losing the titular match to the Hammerheads.
-This was also heavily implied to be the case by MLW's YouTube channel, which stated Kwon had denounced Contra and left, Fatu going on his own way and Krügger vowing revenge, along with Josef Samael being released and removed from MLW's Roster page on MLW.com.
+This was also heavily implied to be the case by MLW's YouTube channel, which stated Kwon had renounced Contra and left, Fatu going on his own way and Krügger vowing revenge, along with Josef Samael being released and removed from MLW's Roster page on MLW.com.
 This would be ignored, however in future episodes of Fusion, which would have Kwon providing backup for Krügger, both men having Contra logos in their entrance videos and commentators referring to Contra in the present tense along with referencing Krügger and Kwon looking for new members.